 How we define “application”

-For the purposes of this documentation an application is the complete set of hardware and software components needed for your software to run.
-Each level of the application represents an abstraction layer that provides a high-level overview of your setup.
+For the purposes of this documentation an application is the complete set of software, configuration and hardware components needed for your software to run.
+This includes all of the components described above.

 “Application” vs “Stack”

 In previous versions of this documentation we used the concept of a “stack” to describe much the same concept as we now describe using “application”.
 The two concepts are related but not identical.

 In particular “stack” tends to focus more on the underlying infrastructure and the components running on that substrate, whereas “application” is more abstracted from the underlying infrastructure.

 However, when reading any documentation or our forums, it will often be helpful to think of “stack” and “application” as effectively synonymous.